Generic Connector

 .

-A valid user object must be returned with a FusionAuth compatible UUID in the user.id.
-This is a requirement both both not migrating a user and when migrating a user.
+A valid user object must be returned with a FusionAuth compatible UUID in the user.id .
+This is a requirement whether you are authenticating but not migrating a user or migrating a user.

-When you are not migrating a user,the user.id must be the same across subsequent logins.
+When you are authenticating but not migrating a user, the user.id must be the same across subsequent logins.

 If the user cannot be authenticated, then you should return a 404